noahvanmiert/c-load/README.md

 $ c-load build
 ```

-This will compile all source files into 1 binary, for now `gcc` is used but I'm working on a config file so you can choose what compiler to use and which flags to activate.
+This will compile all source files into 1 binary, you can choose what compiler to use in the config file.

 ---